 A reader recently asked:

-And here's some advice on the issue from Novell's Aaron Burgemeister ...
+And here's the response from Novell's Perry Nuffer ...

 Disclaimer: As with everything else at Cool Solutions, this content is definitely not supported by Novell (so don't even think of calling Support if you try something and it blows up).

 It was contributed by a community member and is published "as is."
 It seems to have worked for at least one person, and might work for you.
 But please be sure to test, test, test before you do anything drastic with it.